For retailers and eCommerce sellers, knowing the difference between a purchase order, packing slip, and invoice is critical to efficient operations.

 Are there different types of purchase orders?

 Yes.
-Suppliers will accept standard purchases orders, such as those generated by SkuVault.
-However, there may be times you want to use different POs for specific purposes, such as:
+Suppliers will accept standard purchase orders, such as those generated by SkuVault, but there may be times you want to use different POs for specific purposes, such as:

 What is the difference between an invoice and a bill?